AlexandruBreahna/fcptestwebsite/README.md

       // Button will be hidden automatically
     } else {
       console.log(`${result.matchType} match - redirecting to: ${result.redirectURL}`);
-      // Button will be visible with redirect URL
+      // Button will be visible with redirect URL from vehicle data }
-    }
   }
 });